Stereoscopic Player Localization

 and a language ID.
 A

-list of language IDs can be found on MSDN.
+of language IDs can be found on MSDN.
 The last two header lines are a version

 number and the translator's name.
 The rest of the file contains translations for